AlphaQuantJS/tinyframejs/README.md

-# tinyframejs
+# TinyFrameJS

-**tinyframejs** is a high-performance JavaScript/TypeScript package for working with tabular financial data, powered by a custom in-memory data structure inspired by Pandas but optimized for the JavaScript ecosystem.
+**TinyFrameJS** is a high-performance JavaScript/TypeScript package for working with tabular financial data, powered by a custom in-memory data structure inspired by Pandas but optimized for the JavaScript ecosystem.

 It is built as a lightweight, zero-dependency data engine using `TypedArray` for efficient memory layout and numerical operations.